mortylen/mortylen/README.md

   > *SNMP*, *MQTT*, etc.

 ## Training and courses 🏫
+*We live in such a fast-changing world that continuous learning is necessary.*
 - **2004**
   - Java Programming Language and Basic Libraries
 - **2007**